david672orford/pub-tools/docs/notes-on-obs.md

 * [Protocol](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md)
 * [Plugin Example](https://github.com/obsproject/obs-websocket/blob/eed8a49933786383d11f4868a4e5604a9ee303c6/lib/example/simplest-plugin.c)

+Requests missing from OBS-Websocket:

+* Get the UUID of a scene
+* Create a group
+* Get the UUID of a group
+* Get properties of an object (source, output, etc.) kind without instantiating it
+* Get locale
+* Get dark mode

 ## OBS Script Development

 OBS embeds Lua and Python interpreters.
 Scripts written in these language can automate